 \subsection{Policy Optimization via Weighted-CFM}

-In the presence of expert demonstrations drawn from an optimal policy, loss~\eqref{eq:general_FM_loss} could be directly employed for behavioral cloning.
-However, in the online RL setting, such high-quality reference actions are initially unavailable.
-To overcome this limitation, we leverage a learned value function $Q_\psi$, parameterized by $\psi$, to guide the policy update.
-As shown in Figure~\ref{fig:fmer_diagram}, at each training iteration $k$, we sample actions from the current policy $\pi_k$, evaluate them using $Q_\psi$, and apply advantage-based weights to the Flow Matching loss.
-This re-weighting mechanism effectively shifts the training target for the subsequent iteration, steering the vector field optimization toward higher Q-value regions.
+Eq.~\ref{eq:general_FM_loss} can be used for behavior cloning.
+In online RL, we leverage a learned value function $Q_\psi$ (parameterized by $\psi$) to guide policy updates.
+As shown in Figure~\ref{fig:fmer_diagram}, at each iteration $k$, we sample actions from the current policy $\pi_k$, evaluate them via $Q_\psi$, and apply advantage-based weights to the Flow Matching loss, steering the vector field toward higher-value regions of the action space.

-\textbf{Theorem 1 (Weighted Flow Matching Surrogate).} For a given state $s$ and advantage weights $w(s,a)=\exp(A(s,a)/\tau)$, let $x_1 = \text{arctanh}(a)$ be the action mapped to the unbounded latent space.
+\begin{theorem}[Weighted Flow Matching Surrogate] For a given state $s$ and advantage weights $w(s,a)=\exp(A(s,a)/\tau)$, let $x_1 = \text{arctanh}(a)$ be the action mapped to the unbounded latent space.
 Minimizing the Weighted Conditional Flow Matching loss:

-is a surrogate for maximizing the lower bound of the advantage-weighted policy improvement objective:
+is a surrogate for maximizing the lower bound of the policy mirror descent objective:

-The proof is provided in the Appendix~\ref{sec:appendx_A1}.
-Theorem 1 establishes a formal link between the FM training objective and advantage-weighted policy improvement by transforming policy optimization into weighted vector field regression.
-So, $w(s,a)$ can be viewed more broadly as an importance weight that prioritizes the objective's target distribution.